 Leveraging Social Media Strategically

-- Engage authentically: Respond to comments, ask questions, and participate in relevant group discussions to foster meaningful interactions.
+- Engage with people: Reply to comments, ask questions, and join group conversations.
+This builds trust and encourages meaningful interactions.

 Becoming a Thought Leader through Content

-- Repurpose content strategically: Transform webinar highlights into blog posts, infographics, or social media snippets to maintain a steady flow of branded material.
+Repurpose your content to keep your presence active.
+Turn webinar highlights into blog posts, infographics, quotes, or short social media clips.
+This creates a continuous flow of valuable material without extra work.

 Mastering Public Speaking and Events